Premiership of Rishi Sunak: Seat belt FPN

-Sunak and Starmer's PMQ exchange about transgender rights
+Sunak and Starmer's PMQs exchange about transgender rights

 In February 2024, in response to Keir Starmer's alleged backtracking on "defining a woman" at Prime Minister's Questions, Sunak said that "in fairness, that was only 99% of a U-turn", referring to previous comments made by Starmer that "99.9% of women" do not have a penis.
 This was said on the same day that the mother of murdered transgender teenager Brianna Ghey was present at the Commons, and was harshly criticised by Starmer, LGBT groups (including Stonewall) and relatives of Ghey.
 Starmer reacted by deriding Sunak for including that in his answer while Ghey's mother was "in this chamber".
 In response to Ghey's father's request for an apology, Sunak said it was Starmer's linking the comments to the murder that was "the worst of politics".

 Esther Ghey, who was not in the public gallery to hear Sunak's remark, later declined requests for comment adding that she was concentrating on "creating a lasting legacy" for her daughter.
 Both Sunak and Starmer were criticised.
 Sunak's response was called a joke by some media outlets, and was criticised by some opposition MPs and Conservatives.
 Starmer's response was criticised by minister for women and equalities, Kemi Badenoch, who said it showed Labour were "happy to weaponise" Ghey's murder.